13 min read

 Consider these six points about using an outside caterer:

 “Most catering companies like to sell other items to increase your bill.
-Food itself isn’t a great money maker - it costs a lot to purchase the man power to cook food, so the end product has small margins unless you overprice the meal.” – Roman C. (Wedgewood Weddings Fresno Managing Partner & Regional Director)
+Food itself isn’t a great money maker - it costs a lot to purchase the manpower to cook food, so the end product has small margins unless you overprice the meal.”

 Speaking of Olive Garden, you might think that’s a great idea to cut costs down, as opposed to using a full-service caterer.
 But remember, your favorite restaurant is used to packaging food to-go in foil pans, plastic bowls and paper boxes.
 Asking them to step out of their norm to provide catering for your wedding may be a stretch.
 They’re used to dropping off the food in plastic bags or leaving it at the restaurant with the customer.
 That means it’s up to YOU to figure out how to set it up, serve it, and keep its temperature.

-“Back when off-site catering was my bread and butter, it didn't matter how organized we were, something is always forgotten on a catering - a salad dressing, side sauce, or garnishes if we're lucky, the signature entree if thing go really wrong!
-When time permits, a mad rush is made back to the kitchen/restaurant to grab the missing item or they simply go without and hope the client doesn’t notice.” – Roman C. (Wedgewood Weddings Fresno Managing Partner & Regional Director)
+“Back when off-site catering was my bread and butter, it didn't matter how organized we were, something is always forgotten on a catering drive - a salad dressing, side sauce, or garnishes if we're lucky, the signature entree if thing go really wrong!
+When time permits, a mad rush is made back to the kitchen/restaurant to grab the missing item, or they simply go without and hope the client doesn’t notice.”

-With Wedgewood Weddings, we have our own kitchen on site along with our own kitchen staff and event staff at each of our venues to ensure that the food is being served smoothly, on time, and the food is kept at the right temperature.
-Our event consultants will confirm your final guest count with you 10 days before your wedding date so that we can prepare enough food for your accurate number of guests!
-Just one (or six) more ways that Wedgewood Weddings makes your wedding planning stress-free!
+With Wedgewood Weddings, we have our own kitchen on site along with our own kitchen staff and event staff at each of our venues to ensure that the food is served smoothly on time, and the food is at the right temperature.
+Our event team will confirm your final guest count with you 10 days before your wedding date so that we can prepare enough food for your accurate number of guests!
+Just one (or six) more way that Wedgewood Weddings makes your wedding planning stress-free!

-Not convinced?
-Here's what our couples had to say about the cuisine at a Wedgewood Weddings venue:
+Here's what our couples have to say about the cuisine at a Wedgewood Weddings venue:

-"The location is beautiful and the food is so good your guests will continue to talk about it for months!
-(Mine still are lol)" Lindsey T., 3/21/18 The Knot
+"The location is beautiful, and the food is so good your guests will continue to talk about it for months!
+(Mine still are lol)"

 "The food was phenomenal!
 We chose the buffet.
 It came with a lot more options for salads - 8 different salads!
-We had gone to a bridal fair that Wedgewood held a few months before our wedding and we were able to taste some of the food.
+We had gone to a bridal fair that Wedgewood Weddings held a few months before our wedding, and we were able to taste some of the food.
 We went for the mahi-mahi instead of the salmon, and the prime rib was sooo delicious!
 The buffet also allowed guests to go back for seconds."
-Jamie P., 1/15/18 Yelp